Days, Weeks, Years? Scientists Say Hawaii's Erupting Volcano Has No End In Sight

 At the same time, it provides what Stovall calls a once-in-a-lifetime research opportunity for scientists.
 "The things that we will learn in the wake of this eruption will change the way we see volcanoes for the future."

-Scientists are trying to gather as much data as possible, and she says that the information they obtain has the potential change their understanding of how this volcano functions.

-And better understanding how it functions, Stovall says, could help keep neighboring communities safe in the future.
+Scientists are trying to gather as much data as possible, and Stovall says that the information they obtain has the potential to change their understanding of how this volcano functions — which could help keep neighboring communities safe in the future.